pablo-icm/emm/content/authors/xabier-lópez-alforja/_index.md

 - 'Predoctoral scientists'
 ---

-Researcher in Marine Sciences, specialized in Marine Microbial Ecology, Bioinformatics and Biostatistics. currently developing my PhD at the ICM-CSIC.
-My thesis deals with the temporal trends of planktonic viruses in an oligotrophic coastal system (DIVAS).
-I intend to evaluate the changes that virus-picoeukaryotic interactions undergo over time in Blanes Bay Microbial Observatory (BBMO).
+Researcher in Marine Sciences, specialized in Bioinformatics, Biostatistics and Marine Microbial Ecology, currently developing my PhD at the Institute of Marine Sciences (ICM-CSIC).

-I am passionate about everything that surrounds the sea and science, both in the field and in the laboratory.
-So much so that I studied Marine Sciences at the University of Vigo (UVIGO).
-Later, I became interested in the world of microbial ecology, so I did a master’s degree in Marine Ecology (Universitat de les Illes Balears-UIB) in which I worked with anthropogenic impact (microplastics) on the nitrogen-fixing microbiota of Posidonia Oceanica (Marine Ecology and Systematics -MarES- Research group).
-In addition, I got into another master’s degree in Bioinformatics and Biostatistics (Universitat Oberta de Catalunya) in which I developed my master’s thesis in collaboration with the EMM of the ICM-CSIC, “Taxonomic classification of assemblages of protists ordered by cells from the Bay of Blanes by means of long-read metagenomics “.
+My research explores the **temporal dynamics of planktonic viruses** and their interactions with microbial communities in oligotrophic coastal systems, with a focus on the Blanes Bay Microbial Observatory (BBMO).
+Combining long-term environmental monitoring, **metagenomics**, and **single-cell genomic approaches**, I investigate how viruses are influenced by microbial community composition, nutrient cycling, and ecosystem functioning.
+Part of my work seeks to characterize **previously unidentified links between giant viruses and their microeukaryotic hosts**, shedding light on their natural dynamics.
+Additionally, my work examines the impact of climate-driven changes, such as rising temperatures and increasing oligotrophy, on viral abundance and diversity, providing insights into the evolving roles of marine viruses in microbial food webs and biogeochemical cycles.